 Tolerance rings can be manufactured from high quality spring stainless steel, carbon steel or alloys.
-It is normally one part of a 3-part system:
+They are normally one part of a 3-part system:

-There are many applications that tolerances are used in, but can be broadly categorized into 4 main types:
+There are many applications that tolerance rings are used in, but can be broadly categorized into 4 main types:

 The tolerance ring is compressed between two components, resulting in an engineered fastening.